 It’s pretty trendy these days to do a full digital detox, even just for a day.
 No screens.
 No distractions.
 Just you, a human body.
 Being in the world.
 Looking at people.
 Talking and listening.
 All good stuff.

 Of course, if you saw our (hilarious and accurate) Christmas video, then you’ll know that even though we’re well into phones and all that, we’re also pretty down with the whole ‘use responsibly’ mentality.
-Your devices can hugely enhance your life, and we wouldn’t wish a Snapchat-filterless existence on anyone out there.
+Phones are good and can hugely enhance your life, and we wouldn’t wish a Snapchat-filterless existence on anyone out there.

 But it’s also kinda sad when you panic at the thought of leaving your iPhone in the other room to charge, just in case someone texts you.
 Or that you can’t enjoy a meal without taking a picture of it first.
 Or that you have to take your phone with you to the toilet.
 C’mon guys, we’re better than that.

-The latest iPhone is filled with new features that fit even more seamlessly into your digital life, and if you’re a serial iPhone purchaser, you’ll be entrenched in behaviours that could be adding to your stress.
+If you’re a serial iPhone purchaser, you’ll be entrenched in behaviours that could be added to your stress.

 Give yourself some space and follow these mindfulness tips to get the most out of your iPhone, while also allowing your mental health time to flourish.